 What are the symptoms of schizophrenia?

 Symptoms of schizophrenia get worse over time.
 They start with mild feelings of tension, disrupted sleep, and isolation.
 As the disease progresses, you may start to experience things that are not real.
 It may become difficult to tell the difference between what is real and what is not real.
-Later symptoms of the disease are known as psychotic symptoms.
+These later symptoms of the disease are known as psychotic symptoms.

 Early symptoms of schizophrenia

 You may experience schizophrenia symptoms daily or just once in a while.
-At times any of these schizophrenia symptoms can be severe:
+At times, any of these schizophrenia symptoms can be severe: